siran/writing/books/The Emergence of Self/The Emergence of Self - 003 The Imprint.md

 whole.
 They are internally carried organizations that, when present, help the loop interpret, compress, and steer its experience.

+This also means that imprints need not be present all at once or in finished form.
+A loop builds them as needed.
+It stabilizes distinctions when those distinctions become useful for steering.
+What later appears as an articulated world of bodies, places, durations, dangers, tools, colors, intentions, and social roles need not have been there from the beginning as a complete inner map.
+It can emerge piece by piece, at the granularity required by the loop's own persistence.

+That is why the loop does not need to carry "the whole universe" in order to act within one.
+It needs only the imprints it has formed and can consult.
+Reality may be vastly richer than what is currently represented, but the loop is not obliged to model all of it at once.
+It builds the working world it can use.

 The body therefore enters the theory in a new way.
 The loop is not simply the body, and the body is not the primitive condition of the loop.
 The body as lived and recognized is an imprint: a working internal image of what counts as